Hosting each bot on a separate server wastes money. A single VPS can run dozens of bots efficiently with proper management.

 Most Discord bots are idle 95% of the time.
 They spike briefly when processing commands, then idle again.
 3-5 bots on a 4-core VPS rarely compete for CPU.

-A Space-Node VPS with 4 cores and 8GB RAM runs 5+ Discord bots without performance issues.
+A Space-Node Discord bot plan with up to 1GB RAM runs 5+ bots without performance issues.

 Shared Database